Understanding Alcohol Dependence

 - Produces tremors when consumption is stopped abruptly

-Talking About Alcohol Abuse in a Non-Judgemental Manner
+Talking About Alcohol Abuse in a Non-Judgmental Manner

 Nobody plans to get addicted.
 Dependence on alcohol may develop due to many reasons.
 The recent Mental Health Day opened up dialogues about alcohol dependence, alcohol withdrawal and alcohol treatment in the context of individuals using alcohol to self-medicate for mental health issues.

 Addiction is a chronic disease and there should be no stigma associated with the disease.
-Addiction is not a moral shortcoming or a behavioural problem.
+Addiction is not a moral shortcoming or a behavioral problem.
 The functioning of the brain changes and keeps the cycle of addiction going.
-A non-judgemental approach and utilization of outpatient treatment modalities will help to vastly reduce the stigma around addiction and enable more people to access treatment in a timely manner.
-Most alcohol rehabs in New Jersey have professional staff that view addiction as a disease and facilitate access to treatment in a non-judgemental manner.
+A non-judgmental approach and utilization of outpatient treatment modalities will help to vastly reduce the stigma around addiction and enable more people to access treatment in a timely manner.
+Most alcohol rehabs in New Jersey have professional staff that view addiction as a disease and facilitate access to treatment in a non-judgmental manner.